yale-nova/weave/experiments/ReprodcutionReadme.md

 We present these insights here to provide context for the extrapolated SGX performance plots and to explain the system-level design decisions that enable Weave to run efficiently under SGX.

-In addition to the challenges above, there was many issues that we face repeatedly, making Weave a system that can express deterministic behavior.
-Including working on Gramine clock sync issues, vFork and clone issues, and some unreported Hadoop storage issues that is still not solved and we avoid with using Azure storage.
+In addition to the challenges above, we encountered several recurring issues that had to be addressed to make Weave express deterministic behavior under SGX:

+* Clock synchronization issues in Gramine that impacted coordination across nodes.
+* `vfork` and `clone` behavior inconsistencies leading to subtle runtime bugs.
+* Unresolved Hadoop local storage bugs that consistently broke execution; we now circumvent these by using Azure storage exclusively.

 ### Overall SGX Overhead Across All Systems